 The talk at Google Next 2019 centered around Google’s introduction of Anthos, an enterprise platform that customers running its managed container services can use to manage multiple cloud or hybrid cloud deployments.

 That sounds pretty cool.
 But what does this announcement really mean for the cloud community and those organizations already in the cloud?
-And what about those who are thinking about taking that first step in the cloud journey?
+And what about those who are thinking about taking that first step in the journey toward migrating to the cloud?
+It's a cloud computing revolution.

 A Game Changer Like Kubernetes?